Flevy Management Insights Case Study

 Calibration sessions should be structured with clear agendas, including case studies of recent interviews, to discuss and align on the interpretation of competencies.
 According to Deloitte, organizations with highly mature talent acquisition capabilities are 6 times more likely to use innovative strategies, such as interviewer calibration, to improve the quality of hires.

-To improve the effectiveness of implementation, we can leverage best practice documents in Interviewing.
-These resources below were developed by management consulting firms and Interviewing subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Interviewing templates below that were developed by management consulting firms and Interviewing subject matter experts.

 Enhancing Candidate Experience